ThinkDataEd/curriculum/docs/unit2/lesson18.md

 ##***<u>Lesson 18: What’s Your Z-Score?</u>***

 ###**Objective:**
-Students will understand that a z-score can be used to measure how far away - or how many standard deviations - an observation is away from the mean.
-Usually, z-scores will range between -3 and +3.
+Students will understand that a z-score can be used to measure how far - or how many standard deviations - an observation is away from the mean.
+Typically z-scores will range between -3 and +3.
 For simulations involving shuffling, if we compute a z-score that lies far away from the mean, then we might conclude that the outcome was not due to chance.
 If we see a z-score that lies close to the mean, then we might conclude it was by chance.

 ###**Materials:**
 1. Projector to display RStudio function